domschrei/theremin/README.md

 ![The application's UI in action](http://dominikschreiber.de/theremin/ui.jpg)

-I used the [SDL2 library](http://libsdl.org) and the default C(++) bindings for the Tinkerforge sensors.
+I used the [SDL2 library](http://libsdl.org), [libconfig](http://www.hyperrealm.com/libconfig/) for configuration management, and the default C(++) bindings for the Tinkerforge sensors.
 There aren't any other dependencies (besides for the build process and for the brick ↔ computer connectivity).

 ## Construction manual